 Complaints regarding the content of Golden Words may either be formal or informal.
 All formal complaints shall be, as indicated in the masthead of each edition of Golden Words, directed to the Chair of the Engineering Society’s Advisory Board and forwarded to the editors.

 All complaints received by the Chair of the Advisory Board shall be considered formal (unless otherwise stated in the complaint).
 All complaints received by the editors shall be considered informal (unless otherwise stated in the complaint or if the complaint is also forwarded to the Chair of the Advisory Board).

-Formal and informal complaints must be acknowledged via e-mail or phone within 48-hours of their receipt.
+Formal and informal complaints must be acknowledged via e-mail or phone within 48- hours of their receipt.
 Formal complaints shall be acknowledged by the Chair of the Advisory Board.
 Informal complaints shall be acknowledged by the editors.
 In both cases the Vice-President (Operations) and the Director of Services will be notified by either the Chair of the Board or the editors.
 An acknowledgement must include an outline of the complaints process.

 Informal complaints may be written or verbal.
 If received by the editors they will be forwarded to the Director of Service and Vice-President Operations and dealt with on a case by case basis.
 However, all persons making complaints shall be informed of their right to file a formal complaint to the Engineering Society Advisory Board.

 The editors shall keep a complaint log containing an archive of all correspondence related to the resolution of a complaint (both formal and informal).
 In the case of verbal correspondence the editors shall note (at minimum) the time, date, and a summary of the conversation.

-Formal complaints must be made in a signed written statement or e-mail to the Chair of the Advisory Board.
-The editors shall attempt to resolve all formal complaints.
+The editors shall attempt to resolve all formal and informal complaints.

+Upon request the editors of Golden Words will arrange an in-person meeting with the complainant to discuss the material in question and possible resolutions moving forward.

-The editors will note all meetings with the complainant(s) in the complaint log, and will inform the Chair of the Advisory Board of all such meetings.
+The editors will note all meetings with the complainant(s) in the complaint log and will inform the Chair of the Advisory Board of all such meetings.
 The Director of Services and Vice-President (Operations) will be included in all meetings and correspondence with the complainant.

+Upon request the editors of Golden Words will provide their reasoning for including the content in question in the paper.

+If, upon reflection on their editorial policy, the editors decide that the material in question was indeed inappropriate to publish they will consider the following remedies contingent on the severity of the content’s inappropriateness

+In the case of mildly (in the opinion of the editors and complainant) inappropriate material published in print, a formal apology will be included in the editorial section of the issue immediately following the resolution of the complaint

+In the case of severely (in the opinion of the editors and complainant) inappropriate material published in print, a retraction of the issue from circulation will be undertaken as soon as possible

+In the case of any inappropriate (in the opinion of the editors and complainant) material included in Golden Words’ online publication, such material will be taken down within 72 hours of a formal resolution being reached

-A formal complaint shall be considered resolved when:
+A formal complaint will be considered resolved when:

 The complainant(s) agree that the complaint has been adequately addressed.